 I wrote a post on functional reading skills that included some IEP goal / objective examples that can be helpful using some of my functional reading products.

-The following are some comprehension resources that are not aligned with curricula that you might be interested in.
+And finally, there are some general reading activities for environmental print and comprehension The following are some comprehension resources that are not aligned with curricula that you might be interested in.
 I have a variety of functional literacy activities that involve reading grocery store flyers and ads, sales ads for department stores, and my adaptive interactive books.

 Looking for More Reading and Literacy Activities and Information?
 Check the links below.